 You don’t have to wait until the end of the semester to ask your students about their course experiences.
 Mid-semester feedback is a way for you to learn about student experiences in your course, and your teaching methods and strategies that influence your student learning, make changes to your course and support student learning.
-To learn more, read the Weekly Teaching Note: Engage Your Students with Early Semester Feedback.
+To learn more, read the Weekly Teaching Note: Mid-Semester Feedback Improves Teaching and Learning.

 The feedback is confidential, anonymous, and provides a way to assess and be responsive to students’ needs while the semester is in progress.